-All necessary course materials will be made accessible via Canvas.
-There are no required textbooks.
-If you would like a supplementary text that covers many of the same topics, then we recommend Thinking Clearly With Data: A Guide to Quantitative Reasoning and Analysis by Bueno De Mesquita and Fowler.
-As a second option, we recommend Mastering 'Metrics: The Path from Cause to Effect by Angrist and Pischke is recommended for Quantitative Analysis.
-Finally, we also recommend Mostly Harmless Econometrics by Angrist and Pischke.
-R for Data Science (R4DS) by Hadley Wickham and Garret Grolemund is recommended for Programming in R. This online textbook is free, and a new version has been posted as well.
+- Thinking Clearly With Data: A Guide to Quantitative Reasoning and Analysis by Bueno De Mesquita and Fowler. - Mastering Metrics: The Path from Cause to Effect by Angrist and Pischke is recommended for Quantitative Analysis. - Mostly Harmless Econometrics by Angrist and Pischke.

+R Programming:

+- R for Data Science (R4DS) by Hadley Wickham and Garret Grolemund - This online textbook is free, and a new version has been posted as well.